j2zhao/tablevault/docs/api/table_references.md

 ## Nested References

-As shown in many examples above, any component of a table reference—the table name, version string, column names, condition keys, or condition values—can itself be another table reference enclosed in `<< ... >>`.
+As shown in examples above, any component of a table reference—the table name, version string, column names, condition keys, or condition values—can itself be another table reference enclosed in `<< ... >>`.
 TableVault will resolve the innermost references first and use their results to construct the outer reference before resolving it.

 **Complex Example (from code, used in an argument):**
 `<<stories.artifact_name[paper_name::<<self.paper_name[index]>>]>>`